perladvent/perldotcom/content/article/_pub_2007_12_21_20-years-of-perl.md

 anything but Perl I wouldn't have been able to do it.

-If I'd come to anything but Perl, I would not have returned to coding--I dabbled in BASIC and Assembly as a kid--and I wouldnï¿½t be a software developer today.
+If I'd come to anything but Perl, I would not have returned to coding--I dabbled in BASIC and Assembly as a kid--and I wouldn�t be a software developer today.

 *Ashley Pond V is a New Mexican writer turned Seattlite software